substance/substance-legacy/README.md

 # Substance

 Substance is a web-based technology stack for collaborative document manipulation.
-Substance releases all building blocks as Open Source under and MIT license, so you can glue them together for your usecase.
+Substance releases all building blocks as Open Source under an MIT license, so you can glue them together for your usecase.

 Currently the following modules are available: